-In the misted shadow of the largest waterfall of South America, Iguazú, lies Wanda Mines, a peculiar side attraction worth a visit for those interested in gemstones, geology, or jewelry.
+Wanda Mines, in the misted shadow of the largest waterfall of South America, Iguazú, is a peculiar side attraction worth a visit for those interested in gemstones, geology, or jewelry.

 Located just 55 km (34 miles) to the south of Iguazú Falls, these stone mines are easily accessible by organized tour, car or bus.

 Surrounded by lush green forest in the rainy season, the pueblo of Wanda and its mines are a tiny blip on the map, but are on the way to another Misiones attraction, the San Ignacio Jesuit Ruins.

 Table of Contents

 Colonia Wanda was settled by Polish immigrants in 1936.
 The town and its mines are named for an 8th century Polish princess.